PrivSec-Law/privseclaw.info/content/posts/wearebeingwatched.md

     *   Research into the surveillance capabilities, practices and actions of public and private institutions

-### The Aims of Privacy, Security and the Law

-The aims and purposes of this blog are:

-1. To highlight the importance of digital privacy and security for the individual and society at large.

-2. To engage in the current discourse surrounding topics and themes such as: data protection, mass surveillance, digital privacy and security and the interplay between these with the law.

-3. To represent my personal views, opinions and analysis on happenings within the fields of privacy, security and the law.

-4. To educate individuals seeking to regain their digital privacy and improve online security by leveraging knowledge gained from the world of academia and rigorous self-education on these matters.

-5. To develop my analytical skills in a non-academic format through application of learned skills from higher education.

-### What You Can Expect From This Blog

-The type of content to be expected from _Privacy, Security and the Law_ is:

-1. Analysis of what I deem to be the most important news relating to online privacy/ security from a technical and legal point of view.

-2. Recommendations and guides on how to reclaim your digital privacy and improve your online security.

-3. Opinions on issues and developments within the field of technology regulation and law as a whole.

-### A Final Note From Me

-If you have gotten this far through the first post of _Privacy, Security and the Law_, I would like to extend my heart-felt thanks!
-I have grown increasingly concerned at the state of our digital society that is increasingly becoming and arguably has become a dominant medium in which we live our lives.
-This blog is my attempt at organizing my thoughts on the matter in a coherent manner which hopefully so far has and will prove interesting and of value to you.
-Have a great day!

 * * *

 _“Privacy is an inherent human right, and a requirement for maintaining the human condition with dignity and respect.
 It is about choice, and having the power to control how you present yourself to the world.”_ __\-Bruce Schneier, Data and Goliath: The Hidden Battles to Collect Your Data and Control Your World__